Mallu Ravi: Career

 Mallu Ravi started his career with the Congress party as a student leader.
 He was MP for Nagar Kurnool in 1991-1996 and 1998-1999 but lost his seat in 1999.
 He contested the seat for Jedcherlla in elections in 2008 by-election and won in the by-election.
 He contested 2009 and 2014 General Elections but he lost both times by more than 20,000 votes.
 At present he is appointed Sr.Vice President For TPCC.

 Mallu Ravi has been appointed as the special representative of the Telangana Government in New Delhi on 20 January 2024.
 In the 2024 Indian general election, Ravi was elected to the 18th Lok Sabha from the Nagarkurnool (Lok Sabha constituency) as a candidate of the Indian National Congress, defeating Bharath Prasad Pothuganti of the Bharatiya Janata Party and R. S. Praveen Kumar of the Bharat Rashtra Samithi.

 Personal life

 Mallu Ravi is married to the daughter of former congressman and minister Koneru Ranga Rao.
+He has two brothers one is A.R Mallu who was 2-time MP from Nagarkurnool.
+Another is Mallu Bhatti Vikramarka who is Deputy Chief Minister of Telangana state.